pokerops/ansible-collection-mysql/README.md

 ## ToDo

+* Add slurp and distribution tasks for root user's .my.cnf
 * Add cluster failover and failback test scenario
 * Add database and user management to install scenario
 * Add cluster backup and restore scripts and test scenario